Danzy Senna

-Danzy Senna is an American novelist and essayist.
-She is the author of five books and numerous essays about gender, race and motherhood, including her first novel, Caucasia (1998), and her most recent novel, New People (2017).
-Her writing has appeared in The New Yorker, The Atlantic, Vogue and The New York Times.
+Danzy Senna (born September 13, 1970) is an American novelist and essayist.
+She is the author of six books and numerous essays about race, gender and American identity, including Caucasia (1998), Symptomatic (2003), New People (2017), and most recently Colored Television (2024).
+Her writing has appeared in The New Yorker, The Atlantic, Vogue, and The New York Times.
 She is a professor of English at the University of Southern California.